vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ## How can I refund only a part of a payment?

-Case: A customer has placed an order of of two items for a total of 1000 NOK.
-You have initiated a payment of 1000 NOK, but the customer has changed her mind and only bought one of the items, with a price of 750 NOK.
-You have performed a partial capture of 750 NOK, and need to refund the remaining 250 NOK.
+Example: A customer has placed an order of of two items for a total of 1000 NOK.
+The merchant has initiated a payment of 1000 NOK, but the customer has changed her mind and only bought one of the items, with a price of 750 NOK.
+The merchant has therefore made a _partial capture_ of 750 NOK, and need to refund the remaining 250 NOK.

+The short version: This is done automatically by the bank after a few days.

-It's not possible to cancel the remaining reservation after a partial capture through Vipps, but when the payment is confirmed in the bank (normally 2-3 days later), the money will automatically be available to the customer.
+The long version: It's not possible to cancel the remaining reservation after a partial capture through Vipps, because our payment processor does not have this functionality.
+The partial capture (the 750 of the 1000 NOK in the example above) is normally confirmed in the bank after 3-10 days, but it sometimes takes even longer.
+When this is done, the bank will make the remaining (250 NOK) available in the customer's account again.
+This process depends entirely on the customer's bank, and Vipps can not speed it up.

 See also [Settlements](https://github.com/vippsas/vipps-developers/tree/master/settlements).